 - 6-½ cups all-purpose flour

 For the Filling:

 - 1 cup raisins

 - ½ cup brown sugar

 - ¼ cup Captain Morgan's Spiced Rum or water

 - 2 teaspoons butter

-- To make the filling, in a medium sized saucepan, stir together all filling ingredients and bring to a boil.
+- in a medium-sized saucepan, stir together all filling ingredients and bring to a boil.
 Immediately turn heat down to a slow simmer and simmer for 20-30 minutes until mixture has thickened and raisins have plumped.
 Set aside to cool until needed in recipe below.

 - In a large mixing bowl, mix together butter and sugars until creamy.
 Add eggs, one at a time and mix until well blended after each addition.
 Stir in vanilla extract.

 - Mix together dry ingredients and add to wet mixture 1 cup at a time.
 Add sour milk a little at a time after each flour addition.